csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Burru Ilp.md

 He has a couple of friends who also say the same thing. [[Father Thronestone]] gave him more scales, and Burru supplied some extra himself -- he thinks he might try to do this on other.

-### Ilp Estate

-Lives in a nice estate in the [[The Fallsides]].
-His house is themed in five chromatic colors: Ruby, Emerald, White Crystal, Onxy, and Sapphire.
-The gate is a dragon heads.
-The house is filled with rotting food, and is totally trashed.

-We look around, most of the walls have tapestries of major moments of dragon history: the battle of the fork from the first sundering, the battle of [[Gu’athrithen]] from the second sundering, [[Galaphanel]]'s flight from [[Durmask]] (behind which is a door), one depciting where [[Tiamat]] is being held, [[Bahamat]]'s asecension, one titled "boulder making" (two paneled a silver dragon surrounded by dwarves, and then those dwarves cheering around a boulder).
-Has a four volume titled "the second sundering", by the foremost expert on the second sundering -- [[Caleb DarAxia]].
-Another small one depicting Kaycee riding a dragon.

-On the ceiling is a major fresco, 60 ft panel 40t ft up, of [[Tiamat]] fighting [[Bahamat]].
-Anything of value aside from the art is gone.
-All the metal and shiny things are gone.
-There are some gouged marks from what might be claws in the wood, like large wyrmling or very young adult but only seems one sided (on the right).

-A hidden basement inside, a very large half-orc named Squawnk, around 8.5" tall with a left arm swollen and wrapped in a bandage.
-A club is on their back, modulated with glass and nails through it.
-A workshop is in the center of the space, it seems to be a forge (a silver dragonborn is inside).

-A statue of a small red and blue dragon, but seems to be made of real scales -- patches have been torn off.
-A halfling, named Cortis, is strapped to a table who's been a long time member of their cult but now is begging not to have the procedure.

 ### Who're They to Us?
  [[Father Thronestone]] asked [[The Unforged Few|Our-Party]] if [[Rez]] still feels okay.
 Tells us he's in a tough spot - he bragged about the dragon scales, and one of his friends wanted it done too.
 Said he has dragon blood in his veins, and Thronestone grafted a significant number of blue and red scales onto his forearm, some directly into the bone.
 He's been acting strange since the procedure, almost seems taller, and showed a black eye he gave him.
 Said he can't bring this to the elders, and would pay us in kind if we would go take care of it.